 Overview

-There are 3 types of questions:
+There are 3 types of technical interview questions:

 - Behavioral questions, e.g. tell me about a time when you had to resolve a conflict